full360/refresh/README.md

 This application will download the updated configuration files from a storage (s3) into an specified directory and then do an HTTP request to the `app-url` using the provided method.
-This application is meant to be used as a side-cart to the Prometheus Server.
+This application is meant to be used as a side-car to the Prometheus Server.

 ## Running